 You actually won’t find mermaids mentioned anywhere in the Bible.
 These mythical creatures who have human upper bodies, and fish lower bodies, are in fact just myths and folklore.

 History and Origin of Mermaids

 While there is no mention of mermaids in the Bible, we do see them in other sources.
 Some consider the image of the ancient Philistine god Dagon (half man/ half fish) that is mentioned in the Old Testament (1 Samuel 5:2) a resemblance to a modern merman.
 These believe that the word translated “Dagon” is linked to the Hebrew word dag, meaning “fish,” and that the god was shaped like a man above the waist, and like a fish below the waist.

 Tales of such creatures first appeared in ancient Assyria—the Assyrian goddess Atargatis transformed herself into a mermaid out of shame for unintentionally committing murder.

-Christopher Columbus and other sailors mentioned seeing half woman/half fish creatures in their Caribbean excursions.
+Later on, Christopher Columbus and other sailors mentioned seeing half woman/half fish creatures in their Caribbean excursions.
 But it is believed that these reports were basically only encounters with sea creatures such as manatees and dugongs.

-Hans Christian Andersen’s popular fairy tale “The Little Mermaid” that was written in 1836 started a new craze for such creatures in the literature and media.
+Hans Christian Andersen’s popular fairy tale “The Little Mermaid” that was written in 1836 started a new craze for such legendary creatures in the literature and media.

 In His service,